n0vay/docker_test/README.md

 - `-v /app/node_modules`: Creates a separate volume for the dependencies which are not mapped from local to the container because we do not want to mirror those changes.

 ## Docker Compose
+As we can see that the command for running an image is taking too many parameters.
+So we replace it with an Docker Compose file.
-Docker compose contains configuration for the project like port mappings, volumes, names, etc. Create a file named `docker-compose.yaml` in the root directory of the project.
+Docker compose contains configuration for the project like port mappings, volumes, names, etc.
+Create a file named `docker-compose.yaml` in the root directory of the project.

 ### Run the Docker Compose File
 ```bash